ConductorTechnologies/cioapps/instructions/core.md

-Conductor core contains the Conductor client-side Python API along with a command-line tool to start the uploader and downloader background processes.
+Conductor Core contains the the following:

+* Conductor command line tools to start the uploader and downloader background processes and more.
+* The `ciocore` client-side Python API, which allows you to integrate Cunductor into your own pipeline.

 ### Important notice.

-If you have installed Conductor Core version 8.0.0 or higher through this interface, the command line tools will not be available since it is now designed to be instaklled as a regular Python package.
+If you have installed Conductor Core version 8.0.0 or higher through this interface, the command line tools will not be available since it is now designed to be installed as a regular Python package.

 You have three options to fix this: We strongly recommend the first option.